-Confined Persons with disabilities that were interviewed related the receive PREA information upon arrival to the facility, they receive brochures with PREA information, and the PREA information is viewed on the TV.
+Confined Persons with disabilities interviewed related they receive PREA information upon arrival to the facility, they receive brochures with PREA information, and the PREA information is viewed on the TV.

-There were no LEP confined persons housed at the facility during the on-site portion of the audit.
+There were two (2) LEP confined persons housed at the facility during the on-site portion of the audit.
+Both were interviewed, one (1) required interpretations services.